What is a Masters of Public Health (MPH) Degree?

-The Community Health and Prevention major aims to understand health behavior, promote the health of communities, and sustain community health.
+An MPH degree in Community Health and Prevention teaches students to understand health behavior, promote the health of communities, and sustain community health.
 It involves designing, implementing, managing, and evaluating health programs and policies in domestic and global settings.

 Environmental and Occupational Health

-The Environmental and Occupational Health major involves studying environmental and occupational health threats and working to develop policies to prevent or reduce harm.
+An Environmental and Occupational Health MPH degree involves studying environmental and occupational health threats and working to develop policies to prevent or reduce harm.
 Core science disciplines include epidemiology, toxicology, exposure assessment, and risk analysis—as well as policy development and risk communication.

 Health Management and Policy

-The Health Management and Policy major explores the relationship between health care systems and public health and how their integration and dependence shape the health of populations.
-It aims to improve the health of individuals and populations and reduce health inequities through a focus on institutions, systems, and policies that affect health.
+Health Management and Policy MPH majors explore the relationship between health care systems and public health and how their integration and dependence shape the health of populations.
+This MPH degree aims to improve the health of individuals and populations and reduce health inequities through a focus on institutions, systems, and policies that affect health.

 What Jobs Can You Get with an MPH Degree?

-Masters of Public Health graduates have numerous potential career paths they can pursue.
+Masters of Public Health graduates have potential public health career paths they can pursue.
 Dornsife alumni find employment at government organizations, hospitals, universities, nonprofits, pharmaceutical and insurance companies, among other growing industries.